 Choose one of:

-Workplace experience (the Work Integrated Learning course) is the final part of your degree and takes a full semester.
+Workplace experience is an important part of your degree, and the Work Integrated Learning course is the final part of your degree.
 This is a supervised work placement related to your major(s), for an organisation of your choice.
+It's a great way to get industry experience while still being able to get feedback from AUT lecturers, and for many of our students this workplace experience also leads to a job offer.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.